google/domaintest/README.md

 The discussion forum for this project is hosted on Google Groups: [domain-test@googlegroups.com](https://groups.google.com/forum/#!forum/domain-test).

 ##Domain Test TLDs
-The Domain Test tool is available on the following TLDs, thanks to a partnership between Google Registry, Donuts Inc, Uniregistry, and Ausregistry.
+The Domain Test tool is available on the following TLDs, thanks to a partnership between Google Registry and Ausregisdtry, CentralNic, Donuts Inc, RightSide, and Uniregistry.

 <table>
 <tbody>